Doon GAA: History

+On 27 October 2024, Doon made history by beating Na Piarsiagh by 0-16 to 2-09 to secure their first ever Limerick Senior Hurling Title.

 Grounds

 The GAA pitch is located just off the main street on the Toher road.
 The grounds were opened in 1994 and dressing rooms were completed in 2002.
 The facilities include a full-sized pitch with nets behind each goal, an underage sized pitch with nets behind each goal, a covered stand, four dressing rooms and a hurling wall.